eatthatpie/dizzy-store/README.md

 ## Dispatchers

 Each module's state is immutable yet you can change the state by module's dispatcher.
-Effects of `setState` method called in dispatcher body merge with current state.
+Effects of `setState` method called in dispatcher body merge with the current state.

 ```js
 {